This website has been developed and funded by Valneva UK Limited and is intended for a UK audience only.

 • Key fact

-Where antibiotics are available, less than 1% of people with typhoid die from the disease.1
+Where antibiotics are readily available, only around 1% of people with typhoid die from the disease.1,3

 • How do you get typhoid?